nsidc/AGU-2019-NSIDC-Data-Tutorial/README.md

 ## Key Learning Objectives

-1) Learn the basics of Jupyter Notebooks: Why and when to use them, how to access and interact with them today, and how to access and interact with them outside of the tutorial.
+1) Become familiar with NSIDC resources, including user support documents, data access options, and data subsetting services.

-2) Become familiar with NSIDC resources, including user support documents, data access options, and data customization services.
+2) Learn how to access and subset data programmatically using the NSIDC DAAC's API service.

-3) Learn about data from the new NASA ICESat-2 mission/
+3) Learn about the coverage, resolution, and structure of sea ice data from new NASA ICESat-2 mission.

-3) Interact with NSIDC DAAC data using basic Python science libraries: Learn how to access, visualize, and analyze data across various remote sensing data levels, formats, and structures.
+3) Interact with ICESat-2 and MODIS data using basic Python science libraries to visualize, filter, and plot concurrent data.